SiobhanP1/art-shop-ecommerce-store/README.md

 * Where appropriate, HTML elements include 'aria-label' or 'aria-labelledby' attributes to describe the properties of elements to users visiting the site useing screen readers.
 * The level of contrast between the background and any text through the site has been measured.
-* Semantic HTML has been used throughout to help make the purpose of elements clear to screen readers.
+* Semantic HTML has been used throughout where appropriate to help make the purpose of elements clear to screen readers.

 ## Features

+### CRUD

 * Features were added to provide the user with CRUD (Create, Read, Update, Delete) functionality.
-After logging in, the user can create a booking, read/view it, update it and delete it.
+* External users can view, update, delete and add items to their basket.
+* External users complete and submit a front-end form during checkout.
 * The admin user can create, read/view, update and delete both products and orders after logging in to the admin dashboard.

-Key features are described below.

-ADD FEATURE IMAGES

 ### Navigation Bar